 Jay N. GrossCounsel

 Jay N. Gross is an open-minded attorney who will look at the specifics of the case from a new perspective.
-With over 25 years of experience, Gross has practiced at Hirsch & Westheimer, P.C. and before joining our firm served as a general counsel.
-He has now been with Hicks Thomas LLP for 15 years.
+Mr. Gross has over 30 years of experience practicing law.
+Prior to joining the firm, Mr. Gross practiced at Hirsch & Westheimer, P.C. and served as a general counsel for Texas State Optical.
+He has now been with Hicks Thomas LLP for over 20 years.
 His practice is tailored to general civil litigations with an emphasis in commercial disputes and civil appeals.

 - United States Supreme Court

 - United States Court of Appeals for the Fifth Circuit

 - United States District Courts for the Southern, Eastern and Western Districts of Texas